Systemic approaches to working with individuals, families and organisations (D4I, intermediate)

 In order to be eligible for this course, you must have completed one of the following:

-After submitting an application, please send us an email including a document detailing how you meet these with your full name and the course code in the subject line.
+After submitting an application, please send us an email including a document detailing how you meet these learning outcomes with your full name and the course code in the subject line.
 Please ensure that you have addressed each learning outcome individually, and provided evidence.

 If invited to interview, you will be asked to bring a portfolio demonstrating your systemic learning and experience.